Simple Google Sheets Indirect Function Guide (3 Examples)

 =SheetName!B2

-An easier way would be as follows:
+An easier way is as follows:

 Formula to refer to sheet name and cell reference

-2. Press the Return key
+2. Press the “Returnkey

-3. Double click the fill handle of cell B2.
+3. Double-click the fill handle of cell B2

 Final result indirect multiple sheets